siderolabs/talos/website/content/v1.0/single-board-computers/jetson_nano.md

 > Flashing the firmware only needs to be done once.

-We will use the [R32.6.1 release](https://developer.nvidia.com/embedded/l4t/r32_release_v6.1/t210/jetson-210_linux_r32.6.1_aarch64.tbz2) for the Jetson Nano.
+We will use the [R32.7.1 release](https://developer.nvidia.com/embedded/l4t/r32_release_v7.1/t210/jetson-210_linux_r32.7.1_aarch64.tbz2) for the Jetson Nano.
-Most of the instructions is similar to this [doc](https://nullr0ute.com/2020/11/installing-fedora-on-the-nvidia-jetson-nano/) except that we'd be using a patched version of `u-boot` so that USB boot also works.
+Most of the instructions is similar to this [doc](https://nullr0ute.com/2020/11/installing-fedora-on-the-nvidia-jetson-nano/) except that we'd be using a upstream version of `u-boot` with patches from NVIDIA u-boot so that USB boot also works.

 Before flashing we need the following: